Greetings to all the members of Mensa Philippines! And welcome to our new online home!

 We have a lot of great stuff in store for our Mensa Philippines members:

 To enjoy these benefits on our website, you must be a regular Mensa Philippines member.
-If you’re not yet a member, take the upcoming Mensa qualifying test on either one of the schedules below!
+If you’re not yet a member, take the upcoming Mensa IQ Challenge on either one of the schedules below!

 Mensa is an international organization where the only requirement for membership is to score in the top two percentile (98th or 99th percentile) of a standardized IQ test.
 You can either present verified results of an IQ test, or you can take our own Mensa qualifying tests!